 I was expecting Streetpan 400 in 120 format to be only slightly more tonally diverse than it’s 35mm counterpart – even and identical film would have been enough to satisfy me.
 That said, for my style of shooting, available light and gear, the tonal difference is pronounced and sits above the film’s infrared sensitivity as one of the main factors that will lead me to restocking my fridge when my current batch is developed and scanned.

-Anyway before I go, iIt would be rude of me to keep talking about 120 Streetpan 400 and infrared sensitivity without throwing out at least a little teaser for part two:
+Before I go, it would be rude of me to keep talking about 120 Streetpan 400 and infrared sensitivity without throwing out at least a little teaser for part two: